-Many veterans and their families in Reading and around Berks County are not aware that many veterans who served during war time are eligible for Aid & Attendance (A&A) benefits.
+Many veterans and their families in Reading, PA and around Berks County are not aware that many veterans who served during war time are eligible for Aid & Attendance (A&A) benefits.
 The Law Office of Scott C. Painter can help you determine eligibility, assist with paperwork and help you navigate the process.

 Veterans and survivors who are eligible for a VA pension and require the aid and attendance of another person, or are housebound, may be eligible for additional monetary payment.
 These benefits are paid in addition to monthly pension, and they are not paid without eligibility to Pension.

 Since Aid and Attendance and Housebound allowances increase the pension amount, people who are not eligible for a basic pension due to excessive income may be eligible for pension at these increased rates.
 A Veteran or surviving spouse may not receive Aid and Attendance benefits and Housebound benefits at the same time.